 Cante e Brinque

 Children in this group have advancing levels of reading and understanding of the Portuguese language.
-They are between 8 e 10 year-old and they understand all commands given in Portuguese and start to develop their reading abilities.
+They are between 8 and 9 year-old and they understand all commands given in Portuguese and start to develop their reading abilities.
 The aim of the group is to stimulate reading a variety of age-appropriate texts and using writing to extend their understanding and expressiveness.
 Younger or older children may attend this group depending on group size, their command of the language and learning aptitude.

 When children are 10 onwards they attend Grupo Amazônia, where they get seriously into reading and writing.
 Their Portuguese is native-like and the text they read gets longer, and longer.
 They write independently and can write about themselves, their close relatives, animals and other facts.
 Preparing presentations and dramatising are a key part of their development.
 At the age of 12, if their portuguese is mature, they go to the next group.
 Older or younger children may attend this group depending on group size and their command of the Portuguese language.